Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 The DAO also lets users deposit assets (tokens) into the contract.
 Users who want to contribute to a proposal or the Dao treasury can use this function to send assets to the contract.
 It takes an `amount: u64` input and allows users to deposit `assets` (tokens) into the DAO.

-The deposit function is marked as [payable](https://docs.fuel.network/docs/fuels-rs/cookbook/deposit-and-withdraw/), meaning it can receive tokens along with the function call. you can also transfer assets in sway using the [`transfer()` function](https://docs.fuel.network/docs/fuels-rs/cookbook/transfer-all-assets/#transfer-all-assets) passing in the receiving `address`, token id and intended `amount` to transfer.
+The deposit function is marked as [payable](https://docs.fuel.network/docs/fuels-rs/cookbook/deposit-and-withdraw/), meaning it can receive tokens along with the function call.
+You can also transfer assets in sway using the [`transfer()` function](https://docs.fuel.network/docs/fuels-rs/cookbook/transfer-all-assets/#transfer-all-assets) passing in the receiving `address`, token id and intended `amount` to transfer.

 This function first ensures that the contract is initialized `(State::Initialized)`, verifies that the correct asset is being sent `msg_asset_id()`, and requires that the deposited amount is greater than zero `require(0 < msg_amount(), UserError::AmountCannotBeZero);`.
 Upon successful validation, it updates the user's balance in the contract's storage, logs a `DepositEvent`, and records the deposited amount and the user's address.